 - Headset microphone: Not for me.
-Technically, it is the perfect solution.
-You lose the ability to move to create dynamics.
-They can get misaligned on your head.
-The worst part is you are “always on”.
-I hated that.
+In theory, this is the perfect solution.
+But, you lose the ability to move to create dynamics.
+It can get misaligned on your head.
+The worst part is you are “always-on.”
+I never liked it.

-- Microphone on a straight stand beside you: Still not for me.
-It is easy to setup, then simply turn and sing.
+- The microphone on a straight stand beside you: Still not for me.
+It is easy to set up, then turn and sing.
 Turning your head is unnatural.

-- Microphone on a boom stand from the side or rear: Most common as I’ve seen it; used this myself.
-Much more control, and you are not “trapped”.
+- The microphone on a boom stand from the side or rear: Most common as I’ve seen it; used this myself.
+Much more control, and you are not “trapped.”
 You can also move the microphone out of the way when you’re not singing.